jaydickson02/desertmirage/index.md

 * What do you know about the setting?
 * Have you been here long or just arrived?
 * What have you been doing if you have been here awhile?
-* How did you survive the trek through the desert?
+* How did you survive the daunting trek through the desert to get here?

 ##### Knives
 Knives allow me to raise the stakes of a situation.
 Try to come up with at least 5 knives for your character.
 Picking from different categories is ideal.